carpentries-lab/good-enough-practices/episodes/02-data_management.md

 More resources on data management plans are available at [DMP online](https://dmponline.dcc.ac.uk).

+> ## What's your next step in data management?
+>
+> - Which recommendations above are most helpful for your current project?
+What could you try this week?
+> - Does your next project have a data management plan?
+Could you draft one?
+>
+{: .discussion}

 ## Summary

-Taken in order, the recommendations above will produce intermediate data files with increasing levels of cleanliness and task-specificity.
-An alternative approach to data management would be to fold all data management tasks into a monolithic procedure for data analysis, so that intermediate data products are created "on the fly" and stored only in memory, not saved as distinct files.

-While the latter approach may be appropriate for projects in which very little data cleaning or processing is needed, we recommend the explicit creation and retention of intermediate products.
+Taken in order, the recommendations above will make it easier to keep track of your data and to work with it.
+Saving the raw data along with clear metadata, backed up, is your insurance policy.
+Creating analysis-friendly data, and recording all the steps used to process data, means that you and others can reproduce your analysis.
+Sharing your data via DOI-issuing repository allows others can access and cite it, which they will find easier if your data are analysis-friendly, clearly named, and well-documented.

+These recommendations include explicitly creating and retaining of intermediate data files at intermediate steps of the analysis, with increasing levels of cleanliness and task-specificity.
 Saving intermediate files makes it easy to re-run *parts* of a data analysis pipeline, which in turn makes it less onerous to revisit and improve specific data processing tasks.
-Breaking a lengthy workflow into pieces makes it easier to understand, share, describe, and modify.
-This is particularly true when working with large data sets, where storage and transfer of the entire data set is not trivial or inexpensive.
+Breaking a lengthy analysis workflow into modular parts makes it easier to understand, share, describe, and modify.

+Modifying and sharing your data analysis is only possible if you still have the raw data: **back up your data!!!**

 > ## Attribution
-> Content of this episode was adopted after Wilson et al.
+> This episode was adapted from and includes material from Wilson et al.
 > [Good Enough Practices for Scientific Computing](https://github.com/swcarpentry/good-enough-practices-in-scientific-computing).
 {: .callout}